drmuttik/hivemonitor/README.md

   - in Google Sheet select "Extensions"/"Apps script" and paste there the script code from ["hivemonitor.as"](hivemonitor.as) file
   - edit the top of the script and insert your token into this line: const token = 'your token here';
   - edit the script to insert your Email (daily reports will be sent there) - it works best with gmail (which expands attached graphs so you can see them instantly)
-    <br><ins>**Note**: Only devices with a "hive" in their name (as given in the app) will be generating alerts about extreme temperature and humidity.<br>
+    <br><ins>**Note**: Only devices with a "hive" in their name (as given in the app) will be included into charts and will generate alerts about extreme temperature and humidity.
-    To give any device a descriptive names which includes "hive" string, go into the settings of your device in SwitchBot app.</ins>
+    To give any device a descriptive name which includes "hive" string, go into the settings of each device in SwitchBot app.</ins>
   - edit the script to adjust the critical levels of temperature and humidity
   - save the script (an icon at the top which looks like a small floppy disk; if you know what it looks like :-)
   - press the Triggers icon on the left side (it looks like an alarm clock)